 If you're the loving owner of a female dog that has not been spayed, you definitely need to know the signs of your dog in heat.
 A female dog of reproductive age that has not been spayed is called a bitch.
 Canine estrus, or heat, will occur seasonally in the spring and fall.
 A dog that is spayed cannot go into heat since the dog's uterus and ovaries have been surgically removed, leaving the canine sterile.

 The age of a dog's first heat varies greatly.
-The average age is 6 months however, it ranges from about 6 to 12 months of age.
+The average age for the first heat is 6 months, but anytime within the first year is normal.
 The timing differs depending on the individual dog, the breed, and the size of the dog.
 The first heat is usually earlier for small dogs than large dogs.
 Unlike the signs you see when a cat is in heat, dogs are typically messier and do not appear to be in "pain" during the heat cycle as cats sometimes do.

 Signs That Your Dog Is in Heat

 The more aware you are of your dog's cycle, the more prepared you will be for any physical changes and mess that may occur from the dog's estrus cycle.
 These six signs are what to look out for: